erlisakulla/bdg-django-react-xp3/README.md

 # se-02-team-32
-SE Sprint 02, Team 32
+SE Sprint 02, Team 32 date: 23.03.2021

 # Overview of Changes from last Sprint:
+* Added comments to the code to make it easier for fellow students to understand
 * Added entire documentation for backend directory
 * Added a new technology: JSDoc and installation procedure
 * Fixed a bug in the .env.example document which prevented us from running the code properly
+* Edited the read me file to include the new changes

 # se-01-team-32
 SE Sprint 01, Team 32